-Canada designates the Proud Boys as a terrorist entity
+Canada Designates the Proud Boys As a Terrorist Entity

 “The group regularly attends Black Lives Matter (BLM) protests as counter-protesters, often engaging in violence targeting BLM supporters.
 On January 6, 2021, the Proud Boys played a pivotal role in the insurrection at the U.S. Capitol.”

-The government calls the Proud Boys a neo-fascist organization with semiautonomous chapters located in the United States, Canada, and internationally.
-It said it engages in political violence and that members espouse misogynistic, Islamophobic, anti-Semitic, anti-immigrant, and white supremacist ideologies.
+Canada's government calls the Proud Boys a neo-fascist organization; the government said it engages in political violence and that members espouse misogynistic, Islamophobic, anti-Semitic, anti-immigrant, and white supremacist ideologies.

 “Since 2018 we have seen an escalation towards violence for this group,” Blair said.